Speaker Design Philosophy

 Some of the world's most costly and legendary speakers employ horns and wave guides.
 If you've not considered an affordable, ultra high performance wave guide loudspeaker, we welcome you to learn about them and consider becoming another happy AK loudspeaker owner.

 Power Handling and Maximum Output

-Typically, a cone/dome loudspeaker compresses peaks about 10 dB with input signals approaching the maximum power rating.
-Conversely, under the same conditions, AK typically has 1 dB of dynamic compression.
+Typically, with a cone/dome loudspeaker, the closer one approaches its maximum input capacity the greater is the magnitude of compression.
+The system volume also acts like a "compression" control.
+At peaks near maximum input, cone/dome speakers compress about 10 dB.
+Conversely, under the same conditions, AK typically compress 1 dB.
 The difference in presentation is welcome.
-Dynamic peaks are more lively and lifelike, more closely mimicing what we hear in live music.
-A cone/dome system playing similar average SPL might soften peaks by several dB.
+Dynamic peaks are more lively and lifelike, more closely mimicking what we hear in live music.

 Wave Guide Types

 For the front/main wave guide, AK employs either Duke's proprietary round poplar wave guide made to his specs (Gina), or SEOS (super eliptical oblate spheroid) rectangular wave guide, the latter being 10.5, 13.5, or 15.5 inches wide.
 The wider the SEOS wave guide, the smoother and more linear is performance at the perimeter of its radiation pattern.

 Gina's round horn yields 90 x 90 degree pattern, while SEOS (SAY-ahs) horns yield 90 vertical x 45 horizontal pattern.